la-b-ib/CipherSky/README.md

 <samp>

-**CipherSky is a defense framework blending physics, ML, and cybersecurity.
-It captures & analyses packet flows through statistical, geographic & cryptographic lenses detecting anomalies, modeling topologies, and scoring threats into real time verdicts with dashboards and simulations.**

-Here is a comprehensive, technical, and production-ready `README.md` based on the codebase provided.
-It includes architectural details, installation requirements, and feature breakdowns derived directly from the Python script.

----

-# 🛡️ CipherSky: Quantum-Enhanced Network Defense HUD

-**CipherSky** is a production-grade Network Defense Heads-Up Display (HUD) engineered for real-time traffic analysis, threat detection, and active defense.
-It combines classical network monitoring with **quantum-inspired algorithms**, **particle physics simulations**, and **machine learning** to visualize network topology and neutralize threats in a high-fidelity 3D interface.

----
+**CipherSky is a quantum‑enhanced defense HUD for real‑time traffic capture, anomaly detection, and active response.
+It combines IsolationForest ML, Shannon entropy, and YARA rules for threat scoring across ports, protocols, and geolocation.
+Coordinated attacks are modeled with quantum entanglement, visualized in a 3D Bloch Sphere and force‑directed particle simulations.
+A multiprocessing scapy sniffer, cross‑platform blocking (netsh/iptables), and WebGL dashboards (Streamlit, Plotly, PyDeck) deliver adaptive, high‑fidelity verdicts.**

 ## 🚀 Key Features